The Fame: Live performances and media appearances

 To promote the album, Gaga did several performances worldwide.
 Her first televised appearance was on Logo's NewNowNext Awards on June 7, 2008.
 She also performed on Michalsky StyleNite at Berlin Fashion Week, So You Think You Can Dance, Jimmy Kimmel Live!, The Tonight Show with Jay Leno, as well as in Vietnam for the 57th Miss Universe beauty pageant during the swimsuit competition.
 On January 31, 2009, she performed on television in Ireland on RTÉ One's show Tubridy Tonight.
 Three songs from The Fame were used in the second season of The CW's series Gossip Girl: "Paparazzi" in the episode "Summer, Kind of Wonderful", "Poker Face" in "The Serena Also Rises", and "Money Honey" in "Remains of the J".
 Gaga also performed "Poker Face" on American Idol on April 1, 2009.
 At the 2009 MTV Video Music Awards, the singer performed "Paparazzi".
 Her gig involved choreographed dance moves, playing on the piano, theatrical blood dripping from her ribcage, and ended with the singer hung lifeless with one hand rising above her dancers and blood smeared on her face.
 It is widely considered to be one of Gaga's greatest performances to date, and according to Billboard's Ashley Laderer, "this was the performance that really made Lady Gaga.
 It proved she was more than just a superficial pop star—she was an artist".

 To celebrate the launch of the show Dirty Sexy Money, ABC created a music video of Gaga's song "Beautiful, Dirty, Rich", directed by Melina Matsoukas.
-It was initially announced as Gaga's second single, but "Poker Face" was chosen instead, with "Beautiful, Dirty, Rich" being released as a promotional single.
-There were two videos released for the song – the first was composed of clips from Dirty Sexy Money, and the second was the actual music video.
-The song charted on the UK Singles Chart due to digital downloads and peaked at number 83.
+There were two videos released for the song – the first version, which was composed of clips from the show and the second version, being the official music video.